melke/CloudKitDictionarySyncer/README.md

 })
 ```

-  - Save your NSDictionary.
+#### Saving your NSDictionary.
+To be safe, you should do this whenever you have updated your dictionary.
+For the battery savers and the more adventurous, save when the
+app goes into background.
 Pass a function that takes a String, that will contain an informational status message from the save operation.

 ```swift
 self.exampledictSyncer.saveDictionary(self.dict, onComplete: {